-- 11.1 These verses have spirited a silly debate by those desperate to find in the Bible a prohibition against "demon rum." - 12.
+- 5.1 This scenario has spirited a silly debate by those desperate to find in the Bible a prohibition against "demon rum". - 6.
 Many theologians have tried to make the etymology fit their point of view.
-This has sadly resulted in the silly postulation that Jesus made juice and not wine.
-Unfortunately neither the Hebrew, Greek or categorical analysis permits this position. - 13.
-Eymology - 13.1 Greek: Oinos means wine.
-The bursting of the wineskins in Luk 5:37, implies fermentation.
+This has sadly resulted in the silly postulation that Jesus made juice and not wine. - 6.1 Unfortunately neither the Hebrew nor the Greek permits this position.

+7. Etymology: